 Norway's Yara International, with a market capitalisation of \$7.8 billion (Figure 1) and 18,000 global employees, is one of world's largest crop nutrient providers, vying internationally with Nutrien for leadership on production and deliveries.

-The Oslo-headquartered company produced 19.7 million tonnes of finished fertilizers and 7.2 million tonnes of ammonia from its global assets in 2024, achieving vear-on-vear growth of 7% and 12%, respectively.
-Finished fertilizer production included: 6.3 million tonnes of compound NPKs percent to 31.2 million tonnes last year.
-These were divided between:
+The Oslo-headquartered company produced 19.7 million tonnes of finished fertilizers and 7.2 million tonnes of ammonia from its global assets in 2024, achieving year-on-year growth of 7% and 12%, respectively.
+Finished fertilizer production included:

+- 6.3 million tonnes of compound NPKs

-- 5.9 million tonnes of nitrates - 4.6 million tonnes of urea 1.7 million tonnes of calcium nitrate (CN) - 0.9 million tonnes of urea ammonium nitrate (UAN) • 0.2 million tonnes of single superphos- - phate (SSP).
+- 5.9 million tonnes of nitrates

+- 4.6 million tonnes of urea

+- 1.7 million tonnes of calcium nitrate (CN)

+- 0.9 million tonnes of urea ammonium nitrate (UAN)

+- 0.2 million tonnes of single superphosphate (SSP).